SamirAttar/Kafka-/README.md

 Implimenation:
 A.Delevry boy:
 1. Create one microservice
-2. Add Dependency as Spring web, Spring for Apache kafka This service will get used to produce location update
+2. Add Dependency as Spring web, Spring for Apache kafka.
+This service will get used to produce location update